tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 But they come with a frozen yoghurt!
 I call it _"froyo"_!

-### Decide if You want to use a baseline grid

-A baseline grid can make You feel extra special ✨.
-Or help You with your design or whatever.

-There are lots of ways to use a baseline grid.
-The Utopia plugin generates one for You, so it's not too hard to get started.

-If You're like nopedy-nope, move on to the next step.

-If, however, _yass, puhleaseee!_ -- I recommend You read [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
-There's diagrams there and a step-by-step guide and You'll get a glimpse of the messiness that awaits down this path.
-After that, rerun the Figma plugin and adjust the grid _to your needs_&trade;.
+---

+Aside:
+For this website, the default spacing palette with some added custom pairs worked alright.
+I felt it was a decent balance between constraint and freedom.

 ### Remake your design the Utopia way

-aka bringing it all together.
+aka Bring it all together.

-Since I left some room for experimentation during the previous steps (aka the instructions were vague), You might have already redesigned your wireframes using the Utopia system.
+Since I left some "room for experimentation" during the previous steps (aka I gave vague instructions), You might have already redesigned your wireframes using the Utopia system.
 If so, congratulations, You're done with the hard part and can go to the next step to start implementing!

 Otherwise:

 -   Generate a system using the Utopia plugin.
 By now You should have some ideas for all the parameters.

 -   Create a fresh set of frames for `min` and `max` to house your upcoming redesign.

-If You're not using a grid, do exactly what You did when You created your frames in the beginning.
-You can move on to the next step -- run along, summer child!

-If You _are_ using a grid, the issue is now how to fit the grid into the frame -- do you stretch one or the other, or leave it kind of overlapping or what?
-There is a simple solution proposed in the grid guide mentioned earlier: make your `min` frame the size of the generated `min` grid.
-It won't be exactly your official `min` width, but it should be close to it.
-Nobody will ever know. buaha!

 -   Design your project using the generated system.
 You know how to handle text.
 You know 3 ways of handling spacing.
 You are at peace with the grid.
 Go out there, make some mistakes and enjoy that sweet consistency!